 The solenoid is screwed onto the body of the Shocker at the spool housing end; this is the end where airflow is exchanged between the Shocker and the solenoid.
 Located between the solenoid and the Shocker body is a metal plate known as the solenoid manifold, which supports and aligns a series of o-rings used to seal the air exchange.
 The below diagram shows the o-ring grooves and the o-rings that fit inside:

 The tapered side of the manifold faces toward the front of the marker.
 The marker will leak if installed backwards.
+Also note that the frame cannot be installed if the manifold is mounted backwards.

 Although the Nerve also uses a solenoid manifold, Shocker and Nerve manifolds are not interchangeable.